 Surgical specialties available at Southlake include:

-On the day of your scheduled surgery, please check in on the Kiosk or report to the Welcome Center located on Level 1 of the East Building.
+On the day of your scheduled surgery, please check in on the Kiosk or a Welcome Centre located on Level 1 of the East Building.
 In order to avoid any delays, please ensure that your Health Card

 is readily available.

-After checking in you will be directed to Level 2 of the East building to the Surgical Admissions Department.
-You will be greeted by a member of the health care team.
+After checking in you will be directed to Level 2 of the East Building to the Surgical Admissions Department, where you will be greeted by a member of the healthcare team.

-At admission, you will meet with a Nurse who will ensure you are prepared, both physically and emotionally, for your surgery.
+At admission, you will meet with a nurse who will ensure that you are prepared, both physically and emotionally for your surgery.
 Our primary goal is to ensure that you feel comfortable about your surgical experience; therefore, please do not hesitate to ask any questions that you may have.
 You will also be asked to provide information on: